Canelo Alvarez’ Three Best Victories

 Quickly building a reputation as one of the best in the sport at the moment, he enters Las Vegas with all the belts on the line against Caleb Plant, who will be hungry to continue his unbeaten run, having not fought since January.

-While Plant will be heavily motivated, and certainly impressed as he defended his IBF super middleweight title against Caleb Truax, he still comes in as the underdog when examining the odds on Saul Alvarez v Caleb Plant online.
+While Plant will be heavily motivated, and certainly impressed as he defended his IBF super middleweight title against Caleb Truax, he still comes in as the underdog when examining the 2 online.

 Canelo’s ability to finish fights abruptly as well as pick apart his opponent and dominate through every round will make him a favourite, and you only need to look at the trail of destruction, which includes 53 wins before the age of 30, to see why.
 With that in mind, we thought it was appropriate to run through three of his best career victories so far.